BYUHPC/sci-comp-course/project/overview.md

 #include <iostream>

 // Class representing a rectangular plane with Dirichlet boundary conditions over which waves propagate
-// Called "orthotope" rather than "rectangle" since extra credit is given later for generalizing to arbitrary dimension class WaveOrthotope {
+// Called "orthotope" rather than "rectangle" since extra credit is given for generalizing to arbitrary dimension class WaveOrthotope {
     // Types
     using size_type = size_t;